Journey through al Andalus

 *If you have the time available, we do recommend travelling a day before the start of the walking holiday and staying an extra night in Granada (or Malaga if you arrive there on a late flight).
-There is so much for us to see and we try to visit the Alhamba in the evening of the first day if at all possible.
+There is so much for us to see and we may visit the Alhambra in the evening of the first day.

 Dates & Prices